 Married North Star Mine engineer Rodman (Tod) Swift.
 Daughter Agnes born at The House.

-AD and Molly go to live with them in Massachusetts in 1929 when AD retires.
+AD and Molly go to live with them in Massachusetts in 1932.

 Agnes Foote b.
 1886, Boise, ID d.
 1904, Grass Valley

 Died at age 17 at North Star Cottage four days after appendicitis surgery.